Pope extends power to forgive abortion to all Roman Catholic priests

 He said he wanted to "restate as firmly as I can that abortion is a grave sin, since it puts an end to an innocent life" but "there is no sin that God’s mercy cannot reach and wipe away when it finds a repentant heart seeking to be reconciled with (God)".

+"I henceforth grant to all priests, in virtue of their ministry, the faculty to absolve those who have committed the sin of procured abortion.
+The provision I had made in this regard, limited to the duration of the Extraordinary Holy Year, is hereby extended ...," he said.

-In Roman Catholic teaching, abortion is such a serious sin that those who procure or perform it bring automatic excommunication on themselves as they are knowingly committing a sin the Church considers grave.
+In Roman Catholic teaching, abortion is such a serious sin that those who procure or perform it incur an automatic excommunication, until it is absolved in confession.

-In the past, only a bishop or a designated special confessor could grant absolution for an abortion and lift excommunication.
+In the past, only a bishop or a designated chief confessor of a diocese could grant absolution for an abortion.

 Although bishops in some dioceses in developed countries such as the United States and Britain had already delegated this authority to parish priests, the old practice was still in effect in most of the world.